grobergm/web-design-process/README.md

 * Show creative opportunities
 * Keep navigation simple, and intuitive

-1. The Techy
+1. The Techy:
   _I need to decompress, but I also have a lot of work to get done_

 Needs:
 * To know what sort of wifi is offered